Skip to main content

 MSC wifi

 Disney Cruise Line offers three different internet packages.
 Their lowest tier package begins at $10 per day for the entire cruise or $12 for a single 24-hour period.
-The medium tier costs $20 per day for the entire cruise or $24 for a single 24-hour period, and the highest and most inclusive package is $30 per day for the entire cruise or $36 for a single 24-hour period.
+The medium tier costs $20 per day for the entire cruise or $24 for a single 24-hour period, and the highest and most inclusive package is upwards of $34 per day for the entire cruise or $36 for a single 24-hour period.

 Onboard Celebrity Cruises, you can pay $35 per device, per day for their premium plan, or $20 per device, per day for their basic plan.

+Princess Cruises' has internet packages starting at $15 per day.
+It, however, is included if you book a Princess Plus or Princess Premier fare!
 Finally, Holland America Line has three different packages for guests to choose from: Social ($10 per day), Surf ($15 per day), and Premium ($20 per day).

 Laundry